Adds relevant taxonomy terms to posts using a keyword list provided by the user.

 By default only newly published and imported posts are automatically tagged.
 If you want to see the plugin in action when writing new posts or editing drafts, enable the option "Run APT when posts are: Saved" and add the post status "draft" to the option "Allowed post statuses".

-You may encounter this problem if the plugin stores a lot keywords in the database and your PHP configuration prevents input fields from being submitted if there's too many of them.
+You may encounter this problem if the plugin stores a lot of keyword set/configuration group items in the database and your PHP configuration prevents input fields from being submitted if there's too many of them.
 You can fix this by doing one of the following:

-This might happen if your posts are long or you have a lot of keywords in the database.
+This might happen if your posts are large or you have a lot of keyword sets in the database.
 Here's what you can do:

 Requires: 3.0 or higher